 I had a few points I was hoping someone might want to discuss!
 And some points I hope the studio might see and consider in the process.

-So far I've played 72 hours of Open Access and seriously, I love the game.
+So far I've played 72 hours of the Open Access and seriously, I love the game.
 I love it so much that the thought of waiting for the full release sits in my head like a tumour.
 But I digress, I'd rather the studio releases the game when they think it'll be good, when they're happy with it.
 I do not want to encourage the game industry's crucnhing and mistreatment of workers just to get a game out quicker.
 Though if someone could give me a rough idea (considering Divinity was in OA for about a year, do you think it'll be the same for BG3?
 Obvs BG3 is a lot bigger, but so is the studio compared to when DOS2 was being made).

 Before anything, know that I've not played DOS2 (But I will soon!) so I'm not familiar with Larian all that much.
 But following BG3's development has given me an adoration for the studio.
 They clearly love their fans, their work and I sincerely thank the entire team.

-But in other words, here were the main points so far, both good and bad feedback!:
+But in other words, here were the main points so far, both good and bad feedback!: Companions and Narrative:

 - I worry that companions will be hard-set and won't truly change throughout the story.
 Mainly because it's using 5e 'alignment' system and I never really liked that in the first place, it feels constraining.
 I think the easiest example I can think of is with Astarion who is quite CE but I hope that progressing through the game, we - the player - have chances to lead him onto a different path.
 Neither good nor bad, just give us the option to change opinions without sacrificing the way they see us.
 Essentially, I hope the work we put into relationships (platonic or romantic) is rewarded in a way.
 Again, with Astarion, I've been trying to appeal to his personality and humour but I also don't want to be a murder-hobo (which if you're going solely for his approval, he encourages) but in terms of his story, there's clearly hints of a confronation with Cazador (even the possibility of killing Cazador and allowing Astarion to become a full vampire) at which point I hope the work we've put into gaining his trust won't be thrown out just for 'the twist' or a random roll of the dice.
 I use Astarion as he's the easiest to think of examples for, but I hope it'll be like that with all the characters.
 I know everyone will want to play the game differently, some won't care about their companions whilst others do.
 I just hope that if we do actuvely try to appeal to them, we won't be shafted later down the line for the sake of a 'twist'.
 Like I've really been struggling to get Shadowheart's approval and sometimes it'll just go down because I failed a role, and it's a bit tricky.
 I'm fine with it taking longer, it's just I don't want my effort to then be thrown out the window!